Rust Embedded: Light Sensor - Part 1

 Code on GitHub.

 Here is the full code example for our program with the light sensor.
+I wanted to start bare-metal by only using the standard stm32f303 crate.
 Further down we’ll go through the code in more detail.
+After that, I will show you a version with the stm32f3xx_hal crate.

 #![no_main]